 Today, I must come to accept that I am injured and may never see the working world as I knew it ever again.Tweet

 Today, I find myself wrapped in a new heavy; one that comes from being on the cusp of a life change.
-Dammit you life!
-Although my battlefield record against mental ill is impressive; it is now stating to look like all I can do is hold its dark forces at bay.
+Damn it, you, life!
+Although my battlefield record against mental illness is impressive, it is now starting to look like all I can do is hold its dark forces at bay.
 Have I hit the ceiling?
 What if this is the best I can do?
-Regardless, no matter what I threw at this Dreaded PTSD, I always ended up being in the defensive.
+Regardless, no matter what I threw at this dreaded PTSD, I always ended up being in the defensive.

 So, if I’m not giving up, than what the hell am I doing?
-Despite the vast array of weapons, I have fired at mental illness, I haven’t found that “doomsday device” that would see the war come to a swift and concrete end.
-Will this is true, I will endeavour to find it.
+Despite the vast array of weapons I have fired at mental illness, I haven’t found that “doomsday device” that would see the war come to a swift and concrete end.
+Whilr this is true, I will endeavour to find it.

-For what seems like a century ago, I was one of the “go getter” types; always happy to work and do it to the best of my ability.
+For what seems like a century, I was one of the “go-getter” types – always happy to work and do it to the best of my ability.
 I’m sad to say, I loved it.
 Why do I say sadly?
-Well, frankly, because it has, at least impart, gotten me into the mental mess I am in today.
+Well, frankly, because it has, at least in part, gotten me into the mental mess I am in today.

-Sure, I can say to myself “if I had only not become a firefighter,” as many times as I want, but what does that solve????
+Sure, I can say to myself “if I had only not become a firefighter,” as many times as I want, but what does that solve??
 Nothing!
-Disappointing as it may be, I can’ change it.
-Rather, I must start to accept that my injury is too severe for me to be reacquainted by the man I once knew.
+Disappointing as it may be, I can’t change it.
+Rather, I must start to accept that my injury is too severe for me to be re-acquainted by the man I once knew.

-And so, What does that leave me?
-I think it gives me two things; one, is the truth.
-I am injured and two, it only matters what I do right now.
+And so, what does that leave me with?
+I think it gives me two things.
+One is the truth that I am injured and two, it only matters what I do right now.
 Therefore, I must continue to work with in the confines of my mental injury.
-In a bit to maintain some semblance of life, I will battle on by continuing to….
+In a bit to maintain some semblance of life, I will battle on by continuing to…